 When it comes to functionality, ezyCollect is right up there with the top tier debtor management add-ons.
 It really could replace the accounts receivable person in a small to medium-sized business.

 Accounts Receivable CRM

-One of our favorite features in Ezycollect was the CRM type functions that accompany the customisable auto reminder emails, letters or statements (integrated with Australia post) and the ability to add tasks for the Accounts Manager based on the actions from the response (or lack of) of the customer.
+One of our favourite features in ezyCollect is the CRM type functions that accompany the customisable auto-reminder emails, letters or statements (integrated with Australia post) and the ability to add tasks for the Accounts Manager based on the actions from the response (or lack of) of the customer.
 It’s also got a fantastic payment integration with Stripe that means you can get paid as soon as they receive the email with one click – anywhere in the world.

 - Everyday Debtor Daddy automatically connects to Xero and fetches your overdue invoices.
 Anything that’s overdue gets added to your Hit List where it is automatically assigned to a Collector – that’s a person in your organisation that’s responsible for approving the debtor chasing process and it’s automation properties.

 - Collectors determine the frequency of your reminders.
 You can modify each collector to suit your needs.
 You can also choose which reminders are sent automatically and which ones require manual approval.

 - The scheduled view shows you what reminders are going out tomorrow.
 From there, you can pause and cancel reminders.